blendle/Hanson/README.md

 Make sure all tests pass before opening a Pull Request.

+## Release Notes

+See [CHANGELOG.md](https://github.com/blendle/Hanson/blob/master/CHANGELOG.md) for a list of changes.

 ## License

 Hanson is released under the ISC license.
 See [LICENSE](https://github.com/blendle/Hanson/blob/master/LICENSE) for details.